Treatment

 • Methadone: This drug is a fully active opioid that carries all the risks of an opioid; however, when monitored, methadone can be used as a highly effective way to prevent opioid withdrawal symptoms.

 • Vivitrol: This is a form of injectable withdrawal medication that is often utilized during treatment for alcohol and opioid use disorders.
-A patient can only receive Vivitrol once he or she has been absent from alcohol or opioid use for at least 7 to 10 days.
+A patient can only receive Vivitrol once he or she has not used alcohol or opioids for at least 7 to 10 days.

 Length of Medical Detox Process